Below Tolerable Standard Grants

 A budget to support the Below Tolerable Standard Grant Scheme for 2023/24 has now been put in place and we will be in touch with those on the waiting list to arrange visits as soon as possible.

 If you have a new enquiry, please do not hesitate to contact us for guidance/advice regarding your property defect.

-Where properties fail to meet the Tolerable Standard, grant assistance to carry out the required repairs may be made available to homeowners, private sector landlords and for commercial properties who have a responsibility for shared works.
+Where occupied properties fail to meet the Tolerable Standard, grant assistance to carry out the required repairs may be made available to homeowners, private sector landlords and for commercial properties who have a responsibility for shared works.
 In most circumstances, a 50% grant will be made available to eligible properties with maximum award of £5,000.
 Further assistance may be available for those in receipt of Council Tax Reduction, see link for further information click here.

 To meet the tolerable standard a property must meet the following criteria:

 - The main fabric of the property is structurally stable.

 - There is an adequate supply of wholesome water and if there is a sink with a satisfactory supply of hot and cold water.